 It's only fitting, then, that the decade's final days bore witness to what was then possibly the biggest series of benefit concerts ever: the No Nukes shows held between Sept.
 19-23, 1979, at Madison Square Garden in New York City.

-The group's chief purpose -- drawing attention to the dangers of nuclear energy -- wasn't exactly news to a lot of Americans, MUSE came together at an opportune time for the no-nukes movement: a partial reactor meltdown on Three Mile Island in Pennsylvania stoked public fears in the spring of 1979, almost at the same time that The China Syndrome, a hit film about safety violations at a nuclear power plant, arrived in theaters.
+The group's chief purpose was drawing attention to the dangers of nuclear energy and they came together at an opportune time for the no-nukes movement: a partial reactor meltdown on Three Mile Island in Pennsylvania stoked public fears in the spring of 1979, almost at the same time that The China Syndrome, a hit film about safety violations at a nuclear power plant, arrived in theaters.
 It was almost, Raitt joked later, "as if we planned it that way."

 MUSE organizers had little trouble lining up famous friends to take part in the shows.
-Some artists who ended up on the bill had already publicly campaigned against nuclear power -- James Taylor, for instance, had written to President Carter on the subject.
+Some artists who ended up on the bill had already publicly campaigned against nuclear power – James Taylor, for instance, had written to President Carter on the subject.
 Others, like Tom Petty, the Doobie Brothers, Chaka Khan, and Poco, may have been a little quieter about their politics, but they were willing to stand shoulder-to-shoulder with more outspoken peers.

 Springsteen's reticence was welcomed by pundits who eyed celebrity political activism with suspicion.
 In the same Rolling Stone article, Nash is confronted at a press conference by a reporter who wants to know how he responds to the notion that "musicians are getting too powerful, or too pushy."
-And while that's a somewhat obnoxious question, it does highlight the growing backlash that artists would continue to face as they tried to use their celebrity power to further causes over the decades to come.
+That's a somewhat obnoxious question, but it does highlight the growing backlash that artists would continue to face as they tried to use their celebrity power to further causes over the decades to come.

 Watch 'Takin' It to the Streets' From the 'No Nukes' Concerts

 Browne also scoffed at the idea of musicians accruing too much power.
 "It's not very much power compared to what they have," he argued.
-"But what we have on our side...the threat is real, being victimized is real, the need for change is real, and these things amount to something that is true.
+"But what we have on our side – the threat is real, being victimized is real, the need for change is real, and these things amount to something that is true.
 The need for nuclear power is not true, and their success lies in the fact that it takes so much money and energy to perpetrate.

 The No Nukes performances made plenty of headlines and raised several hundred thousand dollars, but that was only the beginning for MUSE.
-In November, recordings from the shows arrived in record stores in the form of the No Nukes: The Muse Concerts for a Non-Nuclear Future triple LP; the following year, the No Nukes film arrived, treating viewers to a combination of concert and backstage footage (including the memorable incident that found Khan fuming after her set because she misinterpreted the audience's screams for 'Bruce' and thought they were booing her).
+In November, recordings from the shows arrived in record stores in the form of the No Nukes: The Muse Concerts for a Non-Nuclear Future triple LP.
+The No Nukes film arrived in 1980, treating viewers to a combination of concert and backstage footage – including the memorable incident that found Khan fuming after her set because she misinterpreted the audience's screams for "Bruce" and thought they were booing her.

 For Hall, the events served as a prelude to a political career that would eventually lead him to a seat in the U.S. House of Representatives.

-And although MUSE eventually retreated from public awareness, the organization stayed together, and in recent years, they've reunited periodically to call further attention to the dangers of nuclear power while helping raise funds to aid those who've suffered when things have gone awry.
+Meanwhile, MUSE retreated from public awareness.
+In more recent years, they reunited periodically to call further attention to the dangers of nuclear power while helping raise funds to aid those who've suffered when things have gone awry.

-"The people that own the world's media you can count on one f---ing hand.
+"The people that own the world's media you can count on one fucking hand.
 They don't want people.
-They want sheep," he argued.
+They want sheep," Nashe argued prior to the 2011 concert.
 "Buy another set of sneakers.
-'Buy another Coca-Cola and get the f--- out of my life while I rob you.'
+'Buy another Coca-Cola and get the fuck out of my life while I rob you.'
 We're just trying to take the awareness of the problems from the Japanese accident and amplify them."

-For Browne, the No Nukes cause may have been even more personal -- and the outgrowth of what he viewed as a simple human obligation.
+For Browne, the No Nukes cause may have been even more personal – and the outgrowth of what he viewed as a simple human obligation.
 "It was just something that I could do and maybe get a little more sleep at night.
 And just know that I had done all that I was able to do," he explained in 1979.
 "The more you do, the more you're able to do.
 And the more you're able to do, the better you feel."